Chapter 16: End of Employment

 Once discharge for cause has been established as the appropriate action according to College guidelines, the discharge is effective immediately and there is no provision for severance pay.
 However, any accrued vacation should be paid as part of the final paycheck.
 There is no payout for sick time.

-Staff members who have been discharged and who believe College policy has not been followed or administered appropriately may appeal the termination through the grievance review process.
+Staff members who have been discharged and who believe College policy has not been followed or administered appropriately may appeal the termination through the complaint resolution process in Chapter 11.

 At departmental discretion, an individual may be given the option to resign in lieu of discharge for cause.
 This may be appropriate in situations where the staff member has not been able to meet performance expectations and where no misconduct was involved.
 In cases of serious misconduct warranting immediate discharge, a resignation option is generally not appropriate.

-A staff member who accepts an opportunity to resign in lieu of discharge should do so with the understanding that the grievance review process is not available since that process is intended to review actions taken by a department and a decision to resign is the staff member's own action.
+A staff member who accepts an opportunity to resign in lieu of discharge should do so with the understanding that the complaint resolution process is not available since that process is intended to review actions taken by a department and a decision to resign is the staff member's own action.

 There is no mandatory staff retirement age.
 As you consider the decision to retire, you should contact Human Resources to discuss benefits related issues.
-Don't wait until your last few weeks of active work, since some retirement programs take time to set in motion.
+Don't wait until your last few weeks of active work, since some retirement programs take time to initiate.

 To be eligible for retiree benefits, you must have been employed with the College for a minimum of ten (10) years and have attained age 60 as of the time of your retirement.
 A retiree health benefit program is available for staff members and their spouses or domestic partners.